Rdawson96/WhitbyBC/README.md

 - Logo & Nav bar
   ![image of desktop top bar on all pages](assets/readme-images/desktop-nav-bar.png)
   ![image of mobile top bar on all pages](assets/readme-images/mobile-nav-bar.png)
   - The header contains the groups logo and navigation bar across the top of each page in the website.
+This allows for easy navigation of the site for the user.
   - The active page is underlined making easy for the user to see what page they are on.
   - The logo functions as a link to the index page.